 Four fragments comprising a single 252 g individual stone meteorite was found in Algeria and purchased by G. Hupé in Erfoud, Morocco.
 This is a friable meteorite in which the fusion crust has been eroded away by prolonged terrestrial weathering processes, leaving only oxidation products on its surface.
-An analysis was conducted at the University of Washington in Seattle (A. Irving and S. Kuehner), and it was ascertained that NWA 4801 is a plutonic igneous cumulate angrite. .
+An analysis was conducted at the University of Washington in Seattle (A. Irving and S. Kuehner), and it was ascertained that NWA 4801 is a plutonic igneous cumulate angrite.

-This angrite has a metamorphosed texture being that it is a coarse-grained rock (0.11.2 mm) with 180° triple junctions (Irving and Kuehner, 2007).
-It is composed of a variety of multi-colored grains, primarily AlTi-rich clinopyroxene, and it contains a high abundance of white crystals and aggregates of pure anorthite.
+This angrite has a metamorphic, coarse-grained (0.11.2 mm) texture with grain boundaries forming triple junctions (Irving and Kuehner, 2007).
+It is composed of a variety of multi-colored grains, primarily AlTi-rich clinopyroxene, and contains a high abundance of pure anorthite in the form of white crystals and aggregates.
 Other grains are composed of Cr-pleonaste, Ca-rich olivine, pleonaste, and merrillite.
 Minor troilite is present in association with FeNi-metal and small oxide grains (Riches et al., 2016).
 While kirschsteinite is present in most angrites, it has not been observed in this one.
 Notably, NWA 4801 has a greater abundance of merrillite than in most other angrites.

 The crystallization age of NWA 4801 based on Pb isotopes is barely resolvable from that of the youngest angrite, Angra dos Reis (Amelin and Irving, 2007).
-This young age is also very close to that of the plutonic angrites LEW 86010 and NWA 4590; i.e., NWA 4801 is ~1.2 m.y. younger than LEW 86010.
+This young age is also very close to that of the plutonic angrites LEW 86010 and NWA 4590NWA 4801 is ~1.2 m.y. younger than LEW 86010.
 The crystallization/isotope closure age for NWA 4801 based on MnCr systematics is 4.5643 (±0.0005) b.y.
 When anchored to the absolute PbPb chronometer, which has now been accurately determined for NWA 4801 to be 4.558 (±0.013) b.y., these ages provide the best agreement between these two chronometers yet obtained for angrites (Shukolyukov et al., 2009).
-The SmNd-based age is concordant with the PbPb-based age and identical within errors to the angrite NWA 4590 (Sanborn et al., 2011).
-A LuHf isochron was determined for NWA 4801 by Bouvier et al. (2015) to be 4.563 (±0.05) b.y.
+The SmNd-based age is concordant with the PbPb-based age, and is identical within error to the angrite NWA 4590 (Sanborn et al., 2011).
+A LuHf isochron for NWA 4801 was determined by Bouvier et al. (2015) to be 4.563 (±0.05) b.y.
 The time of the last mantle fractionation as determined by MnCr and tied to the new NWA 4801 PbPb anchor is consistent with the crystallization age of the oldest known angrites at 4.5646 (±0.0005) b.y.

 In order to better constrain the properties of the differentiated angrite parent body core, van Westrenen et al. (2016) conducted a study modeling siderophile element depletions along with their metalsilicate partitioning behavior for the hypothesized angrite parental melt composition.
 A CV chondrite mantle composition was used for their calculations, along with a temperature and pressure (0.1 GPa) appropriate for a solidifying melt on a small planetesimal.
-Their results indicate that the observed siderophile element depletions of angrites are consistent with a core mass fraction of 0.120.29 composed of Fe and Ni in a ratio of ~80:20 (with a low S content), and that it was formed under redox conditions (oxygen fugacity) of ΔIW1.5 (±0.45).
+Their results indicate that the observed siderophile element depletions of angrites are consistent with a core mass fraction of 0.120.29 composed of Fe and Ni in a ratio of ~80:20 (with a low S content), and that it was formed under oxygen partial pressures (oxygen fugacity) of ΔIW1.5 (±0.45).

 In-depth studies of the diverse angrite samples collected thus far are bringing to light a scenario in which a large planetary body accreted and crystallized over an extended period of time, perhaps as long as 7 m.y., beginning only a couple of m.y. after the formation of the earliest nebular condensates.
-The refractory bulk composition of this body, along with features such as a high abundance of trapped solar noble gases, attests to an origin in close proximity to the Sun.
-The oldest angritic material is recognized in the form of early crustal vesicular rocks such as Sahara 99555, D'Orbigny, and NWA 1296.
-Younger angritic material, in the form of impact-mixed extrusive and intrusive magmatic rocks together with regolith material, is represented by A-881371, LEW 87051, and NWA 1670.
+The refractory bulk composition of this body, along with features such as a high abundance of trapped solar noble gases, attest to an origin in close proximity to the Sun.
+The oldest angritic material is recognized in the form of early crustal vesicular rocks represented by such meteorites as Sahara 99555, D'Orbigny, and NWA 1296.
+Younger angritic material, occurring in the form of impact-mixed extrusive and intrusive magmatic rocks combined with regolith material, is represented by A-881371, LEW 87051, and NWA 1670.
 The youngest angritic rocks known, represented by the meteorites Angra dos Reis, LEW 86010, NWA 2999, NWA 4590, and NWA 4801, are composed of annealed regolith and late intrusive plutonic lithologies.

 click on image for a magnified view